johanamagnusson/hpc_tma881/assignment1/report.markdown

 Time measured when multiplying in a separate file: 0.294ms

-The time was calculated by doing the multiplication for the 30000 values 10000 times, and then taking the average.
+The time was calculated by doing the multiplication for the 30000 values 10000 times and then taking the average.

-As we can see, doing it in the same file is the fastest way.
+As we can see doing it in the same file is the fastest way.
 Since this is a simple multiplication, it is not so strange that this is the fastest way.
-About the other two, we do not really know why it is faster to call on a function in a separate file then a function in the main file.
+About the other two we do not really know why it is faster to call on a function in a separate file then a function in the main file.
 It might be that when we include the separate file, we get to know the functions of that file, and it is faster to find those functions implemented then those we have to "search" for in the main file.

 # Locality